-In 1988 a permanent residence scheme was designed to attract high net worth individuals to take up permanent residency status in Malta.
+In 1988 a permanent residency scheme was designed to attract high net worth individuals to take up permanent residency status in Malta.
 This scheme was most attractive to retirees and anyone looking for an alternative residence within their tax profile.

 However this scheme’s minimum tax requirement had not been revised since 2003, and no periods of stay were imposed, so those participating in the scheme did not necessarily spend money in Malta.
 Moreover, foreign companies selling the old scheme considered Malta as the cheapest option, so it didn’t exactly have a positive impact on the country’s economy and reputation.
 Due to these factors a new scheme was needed and in fact it the scheme was initially suspended altogether and was replaced by a new permanent residency scheme.